 Who you'll meet

 Our teaching team for the BSc (Hons) Criminal Psychology is made up of engaging, passionate and inspiring subject experts.
 They include:

 |Specific requirements at A-level|

 |Specific requirements at GCSE||GCSE Maths and English Grade C/Grade 4 (or above) or equivalent qualification|

 Alternative entry qualifications:

 - Access to HE Diploma - 60 credits: 45 at level 3 with a minimum of Dist: 15 Merit: 24 Pass: 6

 We usually consider an A-level in General Studies as a supplementary qualification.
 A good application/performance will be taken into account if you do not meet the criteria/offer conditions.

 Our entry requirements for this course should be read together with the University's general entry requirements, which details subjects we accept, alternative qualifications and what we're looking for at Derby.

-Through this course you will develop skills and tools that you can use in a wide range of careers, including the probation service, the prison service, youth justice and youth offending teams.
+The skills and tools you gain on the BSc (Hons) Criminal Psychology are valuable for a wide range of careers, including the probation service, the prison service, youth justice and youth offending teams.